Bad Breath Treatment

 - Drink tea.
 Swap out your afternoon coffee for a cup of green or black tea instead.
 Both contain polyphenols, which prevent the growth of bacteria.

 - Take probiotics.
-A probiotic supplement may help to cut down on candida yeast that lives on the surface of the tongue.
+Taking some of the top probiotic supplements may help to cut down on candida yeast that lives on the surface of the tongue.

 Contact us today to find out how we can help you overcome bad breath!